julurisaichandu/rubbish-dataset/README.md

 If you find any objectionable content, please open an issue to bring it to our attention.
 We appreciate your help in keeping this project clean and enjoyable!
 ```

+## Note

+Currently the project is looking for maintainers/ moderators for the project and will help them for opensource contributions.